Compliance

 Six core compliance checks run on every agenda at publish time — no checklists, no spreadsheets, no manual review required.

-Automatically verifies agendas are published at least 72 hours before regular meetings and 24 hours before special meetings, per Brown Act requirements.
+Automatically verifies agendas are published within the required notice period before meetings, per your state's open meeting law.
 Flags late postings before the public ever sees them.

 Closed Session Citations